xJonah/REPELSEC/README.md

 ## Installation

-If your system has Python installed, open your preferred terminal and enter the following command.
+If your system has Python installed, open your preferred terminal or IDE and enter the following command.

+`python -m pip install repelsec`

 `pip install repelsec`